Billy Morris (soccer)

-William Morris was a Scottish-U.S. soccer wing half who earned one cap with the U.S. national team.
+William Morris was a soccer player who played as a wing half.
+Born in Scotland, he earned one cap for the United States national team.

 Professional

 Morris began his career with Ardeer Thistle of the Scottish Junior Football Association before moving to Hurlford United.
 In 1922, he signed with Kilmarnock of the Scottish Football League, though he played only two games before moving to Beith.
 In 1924, Morris moved to the United States where he signed with the Brooklyn Wanderers of the American Soccer League.
 In 1929, he began the season with Bridgeport Bears, but the Bears were sold a few games into the season and moved to Philadelphia.
 When that happened, Morris transferred to the New York Americans.

 National team

 Morris earned one cap with the U.S. national team in a 6–2 win over Canada on November 6, 1926.